daveb1034/OSMServer/README.md

 A full planet import (~33GB) took approximately 29hours on my hardware (48GB Ram Dual 8Core Intel Xeon Processors and 2 x 20TB RAID)

+If you wish to access the data from ArcGIS a primary key column is required.
+The table_id.sql file contains the relevant statements to run for this mapping file.
+This will adjusting as required and may take a while to run depending on the number fo features in your tables.
+ArcGIS does not recognise Postgres BIGSERIAL as OBJECTID (returns as double) so you are limited to ~2.1billion records using the SERIAL data type

 ## Apply diff updates

 This process has been adapted from the [differ_cron.py](https://github.com/lyrk/imposm3-differ) script.